nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    These are listed in the :ref:`softdevice_controller_limitations` section.
    Unless mentioned otherwise, the |controller| supports the whole range of the allowed parameters.

-Broadcast ISO
+BIS
 -------------

-In the broadcast mode, retransmissions can be achieved by using repetitions and pre-transmissions.
+When BIS is used, retransmissions can be achieved by using repetitions and pre-transmissions.
 The |controller| will use at least one repetition and as many pre-transmissions as possible to achieve the desired retransmissions.

 The following example shows how the host provided values affect the selected parameters.